Lecturer speaking to female student.

-The teaching profession, although highly rewarding, can present a fair number of challenges and difficulties, particularly for those who are new to the profession.
+The teaching profession is highly rewarding, but its demands can present various challenges and difficulties, particularly for those who are new to the profession.
 We believe that in-school mentors can provide vital encouragement, support and guidance to early career teachers, helping them to apply their teacher training to real-life classroom settings.
-Mentors can also play a huge role in ensuring that new teachers are well-equipped for their new role and stay in the profession for the long term.
+Mentors also play a huge role in ensuring that new teachers are well-equipped for their new role and stay in the profession for the long term.

 We are recruiting new in-school mentors who can share their wisdom and expertise with the next generation of teaching talent.
 Mentoring a new teacher is a great development opportunity for experienced teachers to learn a new skillset.